James Strachey

-James Beaumont Strachey (/ˈstreɪtʃi/; 26 September 1887, London – 25 April 1967, High Wycombe) was a British psychoanalyst, and, with his wife Alix, a translator of Sigmund Freud into English.
-He is perhaps best known as the general editor of The Standard Edition of the Complete Psychological Works of Sigmund Freud, "the international authority".
+James Beaumont Strachey (/ˈstreɪtʃi/; 26 September 1887, London – 25 April 1967, High Wycombe) of the Strachey family was a British psychoanalyst, and, with his wife Alix, translator of Sigmund Freud into English.
+He is perhaps best known as the general editor of The Standard Edition of the Complete Psychological Works of Sigmund Freud, "the international authority" of Freud's works.

 Early life

-He was a son of Lt-Gen Sir Richard Strachey and Lady (Jane) Strachey, called the enfant miracle as his father was 70 and his mother 47.
-Some of his nieces and nephews, who were considerably older than James, called him Jembeau or Uncle Baby.
-His parents had thirteen children, of whom ten lived to adulthood.
+James Strachey was the a son of Lt-Gen Sir Richard Strachey and Lady Jane Maria Strachey—a marriage which, being on the one hand an imperial marriage, and on the other, a loving one, has been noted as an example par excellence of Victorian middle-class marriage.
+Indeed, in a family size characteristic of the ideals of the period, James was the youngest of ten children.
+Since his father was 70 and his mother 47 when he was born, he was called the enfant miracle, Jembeau, or Uncle Baby by nieces and nephews, who were considerably older than James.

-He was educated at Hillbrow preparatory school in Rugby and at Trinity College, Cambridge, where he took over the rooms used by his older brother Lytton Strachey, and was known as "the Little Strachey"; Lytton was now "the Great Strachey".
-At Cambridge, Strachey fell deeply in love with the poet Rupert Brooke, who did not return his affections.
+He was educated at Hillbrow preparatory school in Rugby and, beginning in fall 1905, at Trinity College, Cambridge, where he took over the rooms used by his older brother Lytton Strachey, and was known as "the Little Strachey"; Lytton was now "the Great Strachey".
+During his time at Cambridge, he became associated with the Bloomsbury Group or "Bloomsberries."

+It was through this social scene that Strachey met all of his love interests.
+As a young undergraduate, Strachey fell deeply in love with the poet Rupert Brooke, who answered his correspondence but did not return his affections.
 He was himself pursued by mountaineer George Mallory, by Harry Norton and by economist John Maynard Keynes, with whom he also had an affair.
-His love of Brooke was a constant, however, until the latter's death in 1915, which left Strachey "shattered".
+However, by 1910—upon meeting his future love interests, Alix Strachey and Noël Olivier—Strachey's love life was primarily heterosexual in character.
+Nonetheless, Strachey and Rupert remained very close until the latter's death in 1915, which left Strachey shattered.

-On the imposition of military conscription in 1916, during World War I, Strachey became a conscientious objector.
+After leaving Cambridge in 1909, Strachey became an assistant editor of The Spectator, working under his cousin, John St Loe Strachey.
+He resigned in 1915 when The Spectator asked Strachey, in accordance with the Derby Scheme, to publicly announce his support for World War I. Upon the imposition of military conscription in 1916, Strachey became a conscientious objector.
+After the war, Strachey was employed as a drama critic for Athanaeum, which was eventually absorbed by The Nation in 1921 (and itself later absorbed by the New Statesman in 1931).
+By 1923, The Nation was owned by Maynard Keynes and edited by Leonard Woolf.
+It was here that Strachey became closer to Leonard, which would prove to be a decisive factor in Woolf's Hogarth Press eventually being the premier publisher of Freud's works.